 Owning a piece of Southern California real estate has been the dream for many potential homeowners.
 There’s access to an abundance of local amenities, the weather is beautiful nearly year-round, and owning your own home in this area can be more beneficial than renting.
 Especially when you’re looking at the current prices for luxury homes in La Jolla, buying a home in this area can get tricky.
 More people are looking to buy than sell, and competition over a listing can be brutal.
 If that wasn’t a factor in buying a home in La Jolla, there are other things to consider when purchasing property in a coastal area.
-These challenges may be worthwhile trade-offs to live in an area with excellent schools, shopping, and dining.
+These challenges may be worthwhile trade-offs to living in an area with excellent schools, shopping, and dining.
 If you’re aching to own one of La Jolla’s luxury homes, working alongside an experienced La Jolla real estate agent would be in your best interest.

 Why you should work with a La Jolla real estate agent

 A code of ethics shapes their business practices

 Some pieces pulled from the Code of Ethics:

 Standard of Practice 1-9“REALTORS® shall not knowingly, during or following the termination of professional relationships with their clients; reveal confidential information of clients, use confidential information of clients to the disadvantage of clients or use confidential information of clients for the REALTOR®’s advantage or the advantage of third parties…”

 Article 2“REALTORS® shall avoid exaggeration, misrepresentation, or concealment of pertinent facts relating to the property or the transaction.”

 Standard of Practice 3-11“REALTORS® may not refuse to cooperate on the basis of a broker’s race, color, religion, sex, handicap, familial status, national origin, sexual orientation, or gender identity.”